Corona (beer): Sponsorship partners

-Corona was a longtime sponsor of boxing in Mexico, including sponsorship of Saturday night fights on Televisa, but reduced its sponsorship after Anheuser-Busch InBev took full control of the brand.
+Corona was a longtime sponsor of boxing in Mexico, then the United States in the cable age, including sponsorship of Saturday night fights on Televisa, but reduced its sponsorship after Anheuser-Busch InBev took full control of the brand.
 In the United States, Constellation Brands continues to sponsor boxing through Corona, most notably with undefeated featherweight champion Floyd Mayweather Jr.

 Corona was the title sponsor of the LPGA Tour tournament Corona Championship (later Tres Marias Championship) from 2005 to 2009, and of the NASCAR Mexico Corona Series (now NASCAR PEAK Mexico Series) from 2004 to 2011, the most followed stock car racing series in Mexico.

 In addition, Corona is a "second sponsor" for four of the top-flight professional football teams of Mexico's first division, Liga MX.
-The teams sponsored by Corona are Atlas, Santos Laguna, Querétaro, Puebla, Chiapas, América, Pachuca, Morelia, León, Toluca, and Necaxa.
-Corona also sponsored the Mexico national football team.
+The teams sponsored by Corona are Santos Laguna, América, Toluca, and Mazatlán.
+Corona has sponsored the Mexico national football team since 2003, and has signed a contract to do so until 2026.

 Corona and the Association of Tennis Professionals (ATP) had a 5½–year sponsorship in which Corona was the ATP's premier worldwide sponsor.
 Corona was also the title sponsor of the SBK Superbike World Championship from 1998 until 2007.

 Advertising

+Corona refers to itself as "La cerveza más fina."

 Corona commercials for both Corona Extra and Corona Light typically take place on a beach with the tagline "Miles Away From Ordinary" from 2000 to 2007.
 Since the early 2010s, the tagline "Find Your Beach" was used.

-In 1990, Corona debuted "O Tannenpalm" which celebrated the Holidays.
-It featured a whistling rendition of the popular Christmas song "O Christmas Tree" as the lights go on one of the palm trees.
-The commercial has been played every year ever since during the month of December.
+In 1990, Corona introduced a Christmas-themed commercial called "O Tannenpalm".
+It features a whistling rendition of the popular Christmas song "O Tannenbaum" as a palm tree lights up with Christmas lights, with the caption "Feliz Navidad" (Merry Christmas).
+"O Tannenpalm", the longest-running beer ad, has aired every year during the month of December.